 Report a Bird Sighting

 Citizen reports from backyards, feeders, highways, and conservation areas across the state are important to Mass Audubon's efforts to learn more about the populations, distributions, and breeding activities of the birds of Massachusetts.
-You can help us by submitting observations of hummingbirds, owls, Baltimore orioles, American kestrels, eastern whip-poor-wills, cliff swallows, and barn swallows.
-We are looking for sightings for specific species.
-Also can contribute all sightings to a general database.
+We are seeking sightings for the following species.

 Throughout most of their range, Chimney Swifts are in decline.
 This chatty, enigmatic summer breeder needs our help, and for this species we are in a unique position.

 The American Kestrel, our country’s smallest bird of prey, was once a common sight over Massachusetts fields.
 But Kestrel numbers have plummeted in the past 30 years.
 In response, Mass Audubon launched the American Kestrel Project with the goal of learning more about where American Kestrels are nesting, and what habitats they prefer to use for nesting.

 There are eight common owl species you may see—or hear—in Massachusetts, though they often go unnoticed because they are active at night.
 By reporting your owl sightings, you will provide valuable information about the owl populations in the state.

 Ruby-throated Hummingbirds are tiny and fast and can be difficult to find, but fortunately, they just love to visit gardens and hummingbird feeders.
 If you’ve gotten a visit from a hummingbird recently, we want to know about it.
 Mass Audubon can use these data to better understand trends in hummingbird population and distribution.